rogerwcpt/code_generation/README.md

 ## Mustache Templates

 Mustache Templates, are very widely used in html but also for general code generation.
 They are logic-less templates in that the contain no for-loops or logic
+A fairly active GitHub repo (at the time of this commit) thta supports Mustache Templats is https://github.com/stubbleorg/stubble
 ### Advantages
 - Very fast